- What is profiling?

 - The decisions taken may lead to significant adverse effects for some people.

 Just because analysis of the data finds a correlation doesn’t mean that this is significant.
 As the process can only make an assumption about someone’s behaviour or characteristics, there will always be a margin of error and a balancing exercise is needed to weigh up the risks of using the results.
-The GDPR provisions are designed to address these risks.
+The UK GDPR provisions are designed to address these risks.